Varrentrapp reaction: Stoichiometry and mechanism

 Below, the reaction mechanism is shown for the degradation of (E)-4-hexenoic acid.

 First, the carboxylic acid reacts with the caustic potash 1 to form its carboxylate.
 A series of base-catalyzed isomerizations leads to migration of the alkene into conjugation with the carboxylate (from (2 to 5).
-Reaction of this α,β-unsaturated carbonyl compound with hydroxide leads to a retro-aldol-condensation reaction, fragmenting the molecule into an shortened carbon chain with an aldehyde (7) and a separate acetate (9).
+Reaction of this α,β-unsaturated carbonyl compound with hydroxide leads to a retro-aldol-condensation reaction, fragmenting the molecule into a shortened carbon chain with an aldehyde (7) and a separate acetate (9).
 Hydroxide then causes dehydrogenation of the aldehyde to form an acid (10).

 Further insight is obtained by study of the Varrentrapp reaction for the conversion of oleic acid to palmitic acid.
 If the reaction is quenched before formation of the acetate, the recovered C18 acid consists of numerous isomers of octadecenoic acid (but not α,β-octadecenoic acid).
 This observation suggests that the base (KOH) isomerizes the double bond.
 It is speculated that this occurs via deprotonation of the allylic C-H's.

 Likewise cinnamic acid is converted to benzoic acid.